platformsh/platformsh-docs/overview/deployment.md

 server) but you can follow on whats happening in their interface, our in Platform.sh's Web Interface.

-The only modification you need to do to your application is to tell it to load its configuration from the environment (and we supply [all the examples you need](https://github.com/platformsh/platformsh-examples)) instead of hardcoded values.
+The only modification you need to do to your application is to tell it to load its configuration from the environment instead of hardcoded values.

 There are a couple of "dot files" in YAML format you  put at the root of your application that will describe its dependencies.
 You can say for